bsorahan/certbot-kong/README.md

 ### 3. Create Github API Proxy

-Create the Github service and route.
+Create the Github service and route in Kong.
 The route is created with only the http protocol.
 Later we will see this converted to https.

 ```sh
 # create the service